ristiisa/pocketrgb-et/README.md

-# Pocket Monsters - Red, Green, and Blue Version
+# Pocket Monsters - Red, Green, and Blue Version (Localized Names Branch)

 ## Translation > Localization
 **pocketrgb-en**  is a Gen 1 dissassembly, based on the japanese releases subtitled 'Pocket Monsters'.